social media for small business owners

 The “Always On” Illusion

 Being constantly available might feel productive, but it’s not.
-Your audience doesn’t need minute-by-minute updates.
-They need value.
-If your feed is stealing time from strategy, customer service, or product development, it’s time to realign.
+And your audience doesn’t need minute-by-minute updates.
+What they need is value.
+And if your feed is stealing time from strategy, customer service, or product development, it’s time to realign.

 The Real Cost of Overuse